iamandrewliao/video_language_critic/README.md

 ## Trained models

-The trained models can be downloaded [here](https://aaltofi-my.sharepoint.com/:f:/g/personal/minttu_alakuijala_aalto_fi/EvDb_h6Dum5Joh703sCA9JIBJ16VPFz79_lJkTowv53VEg?e=znFaAY).
+The trained models can be downloaded [here](https://drive.google.com/drive/folders/1oDMOgyXwX9M9w3Rw-Yj6fVeHx0t13AYG).

 ## RL training

 To train RL policies with the reward models, please see [https://github.com/reginald-mclean/VLC_RL](https://github.com/reginald-mclean/VLC_RL).

+Notes:
+- VLC_RL folder should be in the video-language-critic directory
+- Please use the sac_jax.py from this repository
+- You may need to set up SSH keys

 ## Citation